Collected by Richard E. Young

 Series Editor: Mike Palmquist, Colorado State University

 Copyright © 1984/2003/2011 Richard E. Young.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
 49 pages.
-Available in PDF format for no charge on this page at the WAC Clearinghouse.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.